bomberstudios/noteplan-backlinks/README.md

 - Download the `backlinks.rb` file somewhere to your disk
 - Open a Terminal, and run `ruby backlinks.rb`

-Alternatively, you can create an AppleScript file with this content (adjusting the path to your `ruby` binary and to your `backlinks.rb` file):
+Alternatively, you can save this code as `~/Library/Scripts/Applications/NotePlan 2/Update Backlinks.scpt` (adjusting the path to your `ruby` binary and to your `backlinks.rb` file):

 ```applescript
 tell application "NotePlan"